bymagnum/cordova-next/README.md

-# Cordova and Next.js.
-Optional - Framework7
+# Cordova and Next.js

 Use this package if you want to configure an application running Next, Cordova.
 Real-time development mode on an emulator device, phone, browser.
 This package allows you to test in real time, write code together with plugins.
 And only after changing/refining the plugin code will the application need to be recompiled.
 Therefore, you can write code calmly, with ready-made plugins in real time on the emulator with a quick page reload.
 In addition, this package has a full extension that allows you to use other packages of the framework without resorting to global changes.
-It is enough to remove some unnecessary details.
 Added support (starting from version 0.0.4) for the Android - ADB platform.
 There is no ADB implementation server in this package, so it must be pre-installed on your computer.
 This is a client for the <a href="https://developer.android.com/studio/command-line/adb.html" target="_blank">Android Debug Bridge</a> server.

-_You can help the project with the amount in Telegram: @bymagnum_
+### Features

+- Real-time plugin development: hot reload on device, emulator, or browser without rebuilding.
+- Full Electron workflow: `nc dev`, `nc run`, and `nc release` all work out of the box.
+- Optional custom splash screens defined in `nc.config.json`.
+- Cordova and Next.js commands available via `npx` alongside `nc`.

 # Install